 SAFETY HEALTH & ENVIRONMENT

+Your Company is founder member of Nicer Globe initiative.
+It takes utmost care duringtransportation and ensures compliance with all checks and measures for a safe and secureddelivery.
 All raw materials and products within supply chain framework of your Company aretransported in a secure manner for the safety of its customers carriers suppliersdistributors and contractors.
-Your Company takes utmost care during transportation andensures that it complies with all the checks and measures for a safe and secure delivery.

 All the insurable interests of your Company including inventories buildings plant andmachinery are adequately insured against risk of fire and other risks.